T

 activity

-Complete your check-out process at the hotel.
+Complete your check-out procedures at your hotel.

 ~180 min